 Can I Switch From Private Back To Public?

-No, you cannot simply opt back in when your insurance company jacks up the cost of the insurance policy.
+No, switching from private to public health insurance in Germany is generally not possible.
+You cannot simply opt back in when your insurance company jacks up the cost of the insurance policy.
 Otherwise, everyone would try to do it when they get older and sicker, and the whole system would become unsustainable.

 There are some exceptions and loopholes other than these, but it is extremely complex and beyond the scope of this article.